Dalal Achcar: Career

 In the 1960s Achcar was the head of the Rio de Janeiro Ballet Association.
-She presented 90 shows in the main European capitals using music by Heitor Villa-Lobos and Cláudio Santoro, and contributions from Manuel Bandeira, Vinícius de Moraes, Di Cavalcanti and Burle Marx.
+She presented ninety shows in European capitals using music by Heitor Villa-Lobos and Cláudio Santoro, and contributions from Manuel Bandeira, Vinícius de Moraes, Di Cavalcanti and Burle Marx.

 In 1962 Achcar founded, with Maria Augusta Morgenroth, the Ballet School of the Castro Alves Theater in Salvador.
 In 1968 this school developed into the Brazilian Ballet of Bahia, of which she became artistic director.
 She introduced the Royal Academy of Dance method in dance teaching throughout the country, guiding schools and academies.

-In 1967, Achcar arranged popular performances of well known ballet dancers Margot Fonteyn and Rudolf Nureyev at the Maracanãzinho gymnasium to popularize ballet in Brazil.
+In 1967, Achcar arranged performances of ballet dancers Margot Fonteyn and Rudolf Nureyev at the Maracanãzinho gymnasium to popularise ballet in Brazil.

-In 1971 Achcar, with Maria Luisa Noronha, opened the Centro de Arte e Cultura Ballet Dalal Achcar, a school delivering ballet instruction to children and professionals, offering guidance with technical and artistic training for instructors, and maintaining an assistance program in the area of dance for needy children and teenagers in risky areas.
+In 1971 Achcar, with Maria Luisa Noronha, opened the Centro de Arte e Cultura Ballet Dalal Achcar, a school delivering ballet instruction to children and professionals, offering guidance in technical and artistic training for instructors, and maintaining an assistance program in the area of dance for needy children and teenagers in risky areas.

-Achcar created the first higher dance professors training course in Brazil, at the Faculdade da Cidade (to-day UniverCidade) in Rio de Janeiro.
+Achcar created the first higher dance professors training course in Brazil, at the Faculdade da Cidade (now UniverCidade) in Rio de Janeiro.

 In the 1980s Achcar produced Brazilian classics, creating Floresta Amazônica (Amazon Forest) on Heitor Villa-Lobos music and featuring Gabriela, with author Jorge Amado, Caribé, Edu Lobo and choreographer Gilberto Motta.

-In 1986 Achcar organized the II International Dance Festival in Rio de Janeiro and lectured on "The Latin American Ballet and its Development" at the II Latin American Conference of Experts on Ballet, in Caracas.
+In 1986 Achcar organised the II International Dance Festival in Rio de Janeiro and lectured on "The Latin American Ballet and its Development" at the II Latin American Conference of Experts on Ballet, in Caracas.